Uturuncu: Composition and magma genesis

 Uturuncu has erupted dacite (as well as andesite in the form of inclusions within the dacite).
-Rocks are vesicular or porphyritic and contain phenocrysts of biotite, clinopyroxene, hornblende, ilmenite, magnetite, orthopyroxene, plagioclase and quartz along with apatite, monazite and zircon within a rhyolite groundmass, and define a potassium-rich calc-alkaline suite.
-Xenoliths consisting of gneiss, igneous rocks and norites have also been found; the first two appear to be derived from country rocks while the third is a by-product of the magma generation process.
-Additionally, the occurrence of cumulates, gabbros, hornfels, limestones and sandstones as xenolithic phases has been reported.
+Rocks are vesicular or porphyritic and contain phenocrysts of biotite, clinopyroxene, hornblende, ilmenite, magnetite, orthopyroxene, plagioclase, and quartz, along with apatite, monazite, and zircon within a rhyolite groundmass, and define a potassium-rich calc-alkaline suite.
+Xenoliths consisting of gneiss, igneous rocks, and norites have also been found; the first two appear to be derived from country rocks while the third is a by-product of the magma generation process.
+Additionally, the occurrence of cumulates, gabbros, hornfels, limestones, and sandstones as xenolithic phases has been reported.

 Mixing processes involving hotter or more mafic magmas played a role in the genesis of Uturuncu rocks, as did fractional crystallization processes and contamination with crustal rocks.
 The origin of these magmas appears to relate to the Altiplano–Puna magmatic body, which generates melts through differentiation of basaltic magmas first to andesites and then to dacites before being transferred to the shallow crust below Uturuncu from where it was then erupted through buoyancy-dependent processes.
 Magma composition has been stable over the history of the volcano.

 Glaciation

-Modern Uturuncu features no glaciers; however, perennial ice was reported in 1956, remnants of snow in 1971, the existence of sporadic snow fields in 1994, and the summit area is occasionally ice-covered.
-Evidence of past glaciation such as glacial striations, glacially eroded valleys, both recessional and terminal moraines and roches moutonnées can be found on the northern, eastern and southern flanks of Uturuncu.
+Modern Uturuncu features no glaciers; however, perennial ice was reported in 1956, remnants of snow in 1971, and the existence of sporadic snow fields in 1994.
+The summit area is occasionally ice-covered.
+Evidence of past glaciation such as glacial striations, glacially eroded valleys, both recessional and terminal moraines and roches moutonnées can be found on the northern, eastern, and southern flanks of Uturuncu.
 The past glaciation of Uturuncu was not extensive, owing to its steep flanks.
 One valley on Uturuncu's southwestern flank has been subject to glaciology studies, which identified a former glacier originating both from the summit and from an area about 0.5 km south of the summit.

 This only weakly erosive glacier deposited five sets of moraines up to 5 m high within the shallow valley; the lowest of these lies at 4800–4850 m elevation and appears to be a product of an early last glacial maximum between 65,000 and 37,000 years ago, earlier than the global last glacial maximum.
 Afterwards, not much retreat occurred until 18,000 years ago.
 During the Pleistocene, the snow line was about 0.7–1.5 km lower than today.

 Conversely, the uppermost of these moraines is about 16,000–14,000 years old and correlates to a glacial advance in the Altiplano that has been linked to the maximum growth of the former Lake Tauca north of Uturuncu and a wet and cold climate associated with Heinrich event 1.
 At this same time 17,000–13,000 years ago, shorelines formed around the lakes that surround Uturuncu; Lake Tauca may have been a source of moisture for Uturuncu.
-After 14,000 years ago, the glacier receded at the same time as climate warmed during the Bolling–Allerod warming and the region became drier.
+After 14,000 years ago, the glacier receded at the same time as climate warmed during the Bølling–Allerød warming and the region became drier.